 Rachel was named one of The Independent's 'Emerging Authors To Look Out For in 2018' has been profiled by the BBC, The Evening Standard, The Telegraph, The Straits Times, Library Journal and The Rumpus.
 Rachel's short fiction has received a Pushcart Prize Special Mention, Prairie Schooner's Jane Geske Award, and have been published or are forthcoming in Glimmer Train, Kenyon Review, The Offing, Prairie Schooner, The Adroit Journal, the minnesota review and elsewhere.
 She has been the recipient of grants and fellowships from the Fine Arts Work Center, the National Arts Council of Singapore and the Michener Center for Writers.

 Rachel was born and raised in Singapore.
 After graduating from Columbia University with a BA in Comparative Literature & Society, she spent several years working in private equity in London.
-She now lives in Austin, where she is pursuing her MFA in Fiction and Screenwriting at UT Austin's Michener Center for Writers.
-She is currently also an assistant editor for the O Henry Prize Anthology.
+She now lives in Austin, where she is pursuing her MFA in Fiction and Screenwriting at UT Austin's Michener Center for Writers and serves as editorial assistant for The O. Henry Prize Stories.